Lancers Women's Softball Coaching Staff

 Coach E-Mail: email@example.com

 Monica Platts-Tantlinger was hired in September, 2013 as only the sixth head coach in the history of the Pasadena City College softball program.
-The part-time position will allow Platts-Tantlinger to make her Lancers' debut to begin the 2014 season in January.
+Platts-Tantlinger begins her second season in charge of the Lancers in 2015.

-It will be the first head coaching job for Platts-Tantlinger after being an assistant coach this past season at East Los Angeles College.
-Her coaching resume includes extensive Division I experience as an assistant at Purdue University (2009-2012) and UC Riverside (2006-2009).
+It's the first head coaching job for Platts-Tantlinger after being an assistant coach in 2013 at East Los Angeles College.
+Her coaching resume includes extensive NCAA Division I experience as an assistant at Purdue University (2009-2012) and UC Riverside (2006-2009).

 Platts-Tantlinger was a California Community College student-athlete herself when she played as an All-Foothill Conference player at Antelope Valley College in 2002-2003.
 She went on to earn a scholarship to play at Cal State Fullerton and later was an undergraduate assistant coach for the Titans in 2005-2006.